rahulpatel902/FlowChat/README.md

 ## 🚀 Deployments

 - Frontend on Vercel (root: `frontend/`, build: `npm run build`, output: `build/`).
 - Backend on Render (Gunicorn for HTTP; Channels + Redis for websockets).
+Database on Neon (PostgreSQL managed service).
 - Detailed steps, env var lists, and rules are in `DEPLOYMENT_GUIDE.md`.

 ---